homo-iocus/hackathon-for-crisis-app-for-gaap-aoz-challenge/user-stories.md

 - U13: As a user I want to login in order to use the app
 - U14: As a Storage Manager I want to populate the inventory of the system so that its up to date.
 - U15: As a Storage Manager I want to receive notification of pending request in order to fulfill them in time.
 - U16: As a member of the crisis management I want to see icons next to all requests so that I can identify them better.
+(Daniel)
 - U17: As a member of the crisis management I want to see the detailed information about an article on the right side.
+(Daniel)
 - U18: As a member of the crisis management I want to specify in requests if something needs to be delivered to Tiefgarage, deswegen die maximale Grösse für das.
+(Daniel)
 - U19: As a member of the crisis management I want to receive a recommendation when I order a bed that these mattresses go together.
+(Daniel)